Print Directly From DSLR Camera

-Recently we have covered about how you can directly print from your mobile phone, which is an amazing thing to be able to do.
+Recently we have covered about how to directly print from your mobile phone, which is an amazing thing to be able to do.
 But what if you wanted to take and print some higher quality photographs with a digital SLR camera instead of the camera on your mobile phone?
-Within this blog post we will talk you through about some of the options available to allow you to easily accomplish this task.
+Within this blog post we will talk you through about some of the options available to allow you to easily print directly from DSLR Camera.

 The traditional method for printing out the amazing photographs you have taken using your digital SLR camera would be to wait until you are back at home or near a computer and printer, upload the photos to your computer then print out the ones you like.
 In a lot of instances this is simply too slow.